Naim Dangoor: Philanthropy

 In 2009, he created the Eliahou Dangoor Scholarships, in honour of his father.
 These were awarded to four thousand undergraduate students, with limited means, studying STEM (science, technology, engineering and maths) subjects.

 In the same year Dangoor was made honorary President for the Association of Jewish Academics from Iraq.

 The Exilarch's Foundation also sponsors the Westminster Academy in West London, whose pupils hail from over 60 countries, many in the Middle East.
 Dangoor's family have been closely involved with the running of the school and have seen it go from being issued with an Ofsted 'Notice to Improve' in 2009, to being rated as 'Outstanding' in 2013.
 Since the Academy opened the number of students achieving five A*-C GCSE grades including both English and Maths has increased from 17% to 70% in 2014.

 Dangoor also donated a significant amount to Cancer Research UK to support their website, in memory of his late wife Renée, who died from breast cancer in 2008.

 At Bar-Ilan University in Israel, Dangoor set up the Dangoor Centre for Personalised Medicine in the Galilee, which partners with hospitals to analyse the genetic makeup of individual patients, enabling doctors to implement the most effective treatments.

 In 2014 he made the largest gift to the Royal Society of Medicine in its history.
 The donation is being used to help support young people from disadvantaged backgrounds who would like to pursue a career in medicine, as well as supporting the society's post-graduate education provision.

 Dangoor was also the largest private individual donor to the Francis Crick Institute in London, Europe's largest biomedical research centre.

-Dangoor Walk, a pathway that runs beside the Francis Crick Institute and links Midland Road with Ossulton Street, is named after him.
+Dangoor Walk, a pathway that runs beside the Francis Crick Institute and links Midland Road with Ossulston Street, is named after him.

 Through his foundation Dangoor promoted the idea of 'Universal Monotheism' a concept that he believes can bring about unity and create a framework for a global religious ethic.
 He has sponsored the setting up of a Centre for Universal Monotheism at Bar-Ilan University from which he received an honorary doctorate in 2006.

 He made contributions to the University of Nanjing in China, and had a particular interest in China because his late wife Renée was born and grew up in Shanghai.
 In Nanjing he funded scholarships for the university's Jewish Studies Institute and sponsored an international symposium on monotheism, attended by delegates from all over China, the US, Australia and Israel.
 In 2011 he was made a consultant professor of the University of Nanjing in recognition of his contributions.